Colorado Reapportionment and Redistricting

 In Colorado, the word "Reapportionment" constitutionally describes the process of determining state legislative boundaries.
 After a census, reflecting shifts in population statewide, the Colorado Reapportionment Commission reapportions the number of state senators not to exceed 35 and the number of state representatives not to exceed 65.

-Colorado has a Reapportionment Commission composed of eleven appointed members that will be convened no later than May 15 of 2011---the year following a census---to draw lines for the State House and Senate districts.
+Colorado has a Reapportionment Commission composed of 11 appointed members that is convened in May of the year following a census to draw lines for the State House and Senate districts.

 In Colorado the term "redistricting" is used to describe the re-drawing of U.S. Congressional Districts.